News

 • Wanindu Hasaranga: Like other Sri Lankan players, Wanindu Hasaranga will also be available.
 He doesn’t have any other assignments pending.

-• Lhuan-dre Pretorius: Lhuan-dre Pretorius might join the squad.
+• Lhuan-dre Pretorius: Lhuan-dre Pretorius has joined the squad.
 He won’t be part of South Africa’s WTC final squad.
 So, he should be available for the remaining matches.

 • Kwena Maphaka: Kwena Maphaka should also be available.
 He won’t feature for South Africa in the WTC final and should continue playing in IPL 2025.